 We’ve outlined top platforms to pay attention to:

 Anyone watching traffic trends would have noticed the “COVID curve” that started mid-March and returned back to normal (whatever that is!) around the end of May.
 This was particularly the case for topics like recipes, DIY, home organization, streaming services, at-home workouts, and new school routines.
 The inconsistent traffic from Facebook was very much consistent during the first few months of quarantine.

-Trouble seems to follow the brand, and it hasn’t always been the stablest of sources, but based on the traffic numbers we saw our partners receive in 2020, Facebook is still a place for community, content consumption, and building a loyal audience.
+Trouble seems to follow the brand, and it hasn’t always been the most stable of sources, but based on the traffic numbers we saw our partners receive in 2020, Facebook is still a place for community, content consumption, and building a loyal audience.

 What they’ve been up to this year:

-Speaking for the general blogger community here, but rough year for Pinterest.
-Starting in January with a harsh algorithm update attacking “spammers” (READ: publishers who were over-pinning) that left many bloggers with suspended accounts and a sharp decline in Pinterest impressions.
-From there, months were spent updating and re-communicating their guidelines and recommendations, attempting to pivot the publisher strategy.
-From what I could gather, traffic hasn’t fully returned to what it once was.
+Speaking for the general blogger community here, but it was a rough year for Pinterest.
+Starting in January ,with a harsh algorithm update attacking “spammers” (READ: publishers who were over-pinning) that left many bloggers with suspended accounts and a sharp decline in Pinterest impressions.
+Many months were spent updating and re-communicating their guidelines and recommendations, attempting to pivot the publisher strategy.
+From what we gather, traffic hasn’t fully returned to what it once was.

 Even so, Pinterest was the 4th largest traffic driver to our network in 2020 and should remain a place where publishers put their focus.
 People turn to Pinterest for ideas and typically (97% of the time!) don’t have a brand in mind.
 We will continue to work with our partners on their Pinterest strategy and on driving traffic from the platform.
 If you’re still using a personal account for your blog content, consider switching over to the Business account.
 With it comes the ability to add rich snippets to your pins, and you also get access to additional data insights.